LachJones/nvdinterface/docs/source/interface.rst

 .. _interface:

-NVDClient Interface
+NVD Interface
 -------------------

-.. automodule:: nvdclient
+.. automodule:: nvdinterface

-This part of the documentation covers all the functionality of NVDClient.
+This part of the documentation covers all the functionality of NV.

 Main Interface
 --------------